sosucat/ThermalPaint/README.md

    To control the RS204MD servo motors from your PC, you need to install the software containing the driver (the website is in Japanese, and google translate sometimes does not work well, so please download [this html file](https://drive.google.com/file/d/1qztwM8tqKWbrD8Aod6qqK9VrmVXrDmzK/view?usp=drive_link), open it with your browser, and follow the instructions.)
 7. Connect ThermoBlinds and ThermalPaint brush to your PC and a wall power.
 8. Check the COM port for the servo motor driver on RS30xPacketUtil.
-9. Update the port numbers in `src/thermalpaint/config.py`.
-If you use wired Arduino for bend detection, update its port number as well.
+9. Update the port number in `src/thermalpaint/config.py`.
-      ```py
       # --- Configuration Constants ---
       COM_PORT_MOTOR = 'COM11'  # Dicot Motor
       ```